abdulmoid5/t-nodejs-task/README.md

 ```

 6. **Import postman json:**
-- You will find postman json in the `postman_json` folder in the root directory, and import that json in the postman.
+- You will find postman json in the root directory with named as `postman_json`, import that json in the postman.